skyverma/Fast-moving-object-detection-Tennis-Ball-/README.md

    - Include both:
      - **Automatic hyperparameter tuning**.
      - **Specific hyperparameter combinations** to compare performance.

 2. **Training Steps**:
    - Load the dataset from the `Data set` folder.
-   - Configure the training parameters in the notebook.
+   - Configure the training parameters in the notebook(Trainig using the https://github.com/skyverma/Fast-moving-object-detection-Tennis-Ball-/blob/main/Training_Experiments_Weights/experiment-training-yolov8-all-combination.ipynb)
    - Train the YOLOv8 model on the dataset.
    - Save the trained weights.